eadf/esp8266_buildenv/README.md

 # esp8266_buildenv
-Build environment for Raspberry Pi and Beaglebone Black
+Build environment for Raspberry Pi or Beaglebone Black

-This is (or will be) the build environment i use to compile, flash and test esp8266 applications on the Pi/BB platforms running linux.
+This is the build environment i use to compile, flash and test esp8266 applications on the Pi/BB platforms running linux.

 *I don't expect this to be useful for anybody but myself*